-Lauren was appointed Chief Executive Officer of CPRC as it transitioned from CUAC.
-Her role commenced in May 2017.
+Lauren was appointed Chief Executive Officer of CPRC in May 2017.
 Lauren has worked in a range of policy roles across the corporate, government and not-for-profit sectors, most recently as Manager of Consumer Policy and Programs at AGL Energy.
-She is a non-executive Director of the Energy Efficiency Council and has previously worked in senior policy roles in the New South Wales Government.
+She has previously worked in senior policy roles in the New South Wales Government and as a non-executive Director of the Energy Efficiency Council.

 Lauren holds a Bachelor of Resource Economics (Hons) from the University of Sydney.
 Taking a strong interest in the people side of markets, Lauren has pursued further postgraduate studies in behavioural economics at the London School of Economics, and is currently completing a Graduate Diploma in Psychology at Monash University.
 She is passionate about cross-sectoral collaboration, interdisciplinary research and diversity of thought and experience when tackling complex policy issues.

 Senior Research and Policy Officer

 Damian joined us in January 2017.
 Prior to this he worked in the Australian and Victoria Public Services for almost 20 years in various public policy roles.
 This included working with the Australian Competition and Consumer Commission (ACCC) for eight years in the development of rural water markets in the Murray-Darling Basin and monitoring arrangements for superfast broadband.
 Damian is passionate in developing market-based solutions that ensure appropriate protections as well as meaningful consumer choice.
 When not at work, Damian wrangles his West Highland Terrier and tries to keep fit.

 Damian holds a Master’s of Public Administration from the National Graduate Institute for Policy Studies, Japan as well as a Bachelor of Economics from the University of New South Wales and Bachelor of Arts (Honours) from the University of Sydney.